paulixta-oss/svelte-checklist/README.md

 ### Basic usage

-This example will use the built-in Wrapper and Item
+This example will use the built-in Wrapper and Item.
+Demo is on [REPL](https://svelte.dev/repl/a39f9752ff2541f59761051faf834c6e).

 ```{html}
 <script>